Charlie Wilson (criminal): Re-capture

 Having successfully evaded re-capture for four years, Wilson was caught on 24 January 1968, after his wife telephoned her parents in England, thus enabling Scotland Yard to track them down.
 Returning to England, Wilson served 10 more years in the train robbers secure unit at HMP Durham.
-He was the last train robber to emerge from prison, doing so in 1978.

 Later career

 A suspect in a £100 million gold fraud, Wilson moved to Marbella, Spain, where he was suspected of involvement in drug smuggling.
 Engaged to launder some of the proceeds from the Brink's-Mat robbery, he lost the investors £3 million.